reactjs/rfcs/text/0000-hoisting-api.md

 - Educating developers on an additional concept and API.
 - This is yet another state management solution.

-## Difficult Implementation
+### Difficult Implementation

 From looking at the source code, it looks like it would require a good amount of refactoring of the internals to get this to work.
 The big issue is the initial execution

-## Context

-It can be argued that this is a retcon of the Context API, not a breaking change but definitely a re-imagining of how and when Context should be used.
-As far as I can tell, `hoist` eliminates the need for passing dynamic values through Context.

-It may be that between this and Context's conflicts with RSC that the path forward is with a new, restrictive Context API that expects it's value not to change.

-### Memory Leak

-With the current version of the API, there was potential for memory leaks when using both args and dynamic context.
-That is something that we'd need to figure out, there are options though.

-## Global State
+### Global State

-While `hoist` (as I've described it) could be used like `useGlobalState` (which has previously been rejected) we could alter the API to prevent that.
-I'm not convinced that would be desirable but it is an option.
+It's been previously mentioned that global state in general kind of violates the React team's model for composability.
+The solution I've proposed does allow for global state but we could do things differently if needed.

 # Alternatives

 The status quo is viable for React, this is more of an opportunity.
-The issues addressed by `hoist` are some of the most common in the React community and a good number of the RFCs submitted are related to state management in one way or another.
+The issues addressed by `createStore` are some of the most common in the React community and a good number of the RFCs submitted are related to state management in one way or another.

-### Similar API

-There are a number of ways to implement a hoisting API that works in a similar way but with different syntax. `hoist` as I've described here is arguably, a bit too "auto-magical" and that could be confusing.

 ### Provider API

-If we had an API for making Context Providers that could be added lazily without unmounting the tree underneath that would unlock addressing some of the problems that `hoist` is addressing but it would not be close to equivalent.
+If we had an API for making Context Providers that could be added lazily without unmounting the tree underneath that would unlock addressing some of the problems that `createStore` is addressing but it would not be close to equivalent.

 ### Atomic Library

 The only alternative to a built-in API is a Recoil-like library.
 I have created one and will hopefully be able to open source it soon.
-Still, that isn't quite equal to having that full hooks and Context integration of a built-in API.
+Still, that isn't quite equal to having that full hooks and Context integration of a built-in API